-Overuse or excess extension of one of these soft muscles can cause neck pain.
+One of the most common causes of neck pain is when one of these soft tissus becomes strained from overuse, overextension.
 This injury usually heals in a matter of days.

-A variety of problems can occur in the cervical spine, which can cause chronic neck pain and/or neurological deficits.
+Different problems in the cervical spine could cause severe neck pain and/or neurological impairments.

 A degenerated disc can push into a nerve or a bone spur grows on the nerve.

 It could be due to arthritis, disc degeneration or narrowing of spinal canal.
-It may also be an indication of cancer or meningitis in rare cases.
+It could also be a sign or cancer in rare cases.
 To determine the exact cause of serious neck problems, both a primary physician and sometimes a surgeon, such as neurosurgeons, should be consulted.

-Degeneration of the bones and joints of the cervical spine can be caused by age, injury, poor posture, arthritis, and other conditions.
-This may lead to disc herniation.
+Bad posture, age and diseases such as arthritis may cause degeneration of cervical spine bones and joints.
+This can lead to disc herniation.
 A severe neck injury can cause disc herniation.
 Whiplash, blood vessel damage, spinal injury, and even permanent paralysis may all be possible.
 Herniated disks or bone spurs could cause a narrowing or obstruction of the spinal canal.
 These are the tiny openings through which the spinal nerve roots exit.
 This can put pressure on the spine cord or nerves.

 The cervical pressure can cause serious problems.
 Nearly all the nerves that go to the rest the body must pass through the neck in order to reach their destination (arms and legs, chest, abdomen, etc.).
 This could cause many organs to malfunction.
 It can lead to numbness, pain, or weakness in the area where the nerve supplies.

 Cervical Stenosis happens when the spinal canal narrows and compresses a spinal cord.
 It is most commonly caused due to degeneration that comes with age.
 (See also: AANS Cervical spine Patient Page).
 The discs in your spine that separate and cushion vertebrae might dry out.
 As a result, discs can lose their ability as shock absorbers and the space between the vertebrae may shrink.
 The spine’s bones and ligaments become more rigid and thicker.
 These changes cause narrowing in the spinal canal.
-Also, cervical stenosis-related degenerative changes can lead to a narrowing of the spinal canal.
-Mild stenosis is manageable conservatively, provided the symptoms are limited to neck pain.
-Severe stenosis can impinge on the spinal cord, causing injury.
-Refer to a neurosurgeon.
+Degenerative changes caused by cervical stenosis may also affect the vertebrae, causing bone spurs to grow that compress the nerve roots.
+Mild stenosis may be managed conservatively for longer periods, as long as it is limited to neck pain.
+Severestenosis could impinge on the spine, causing injury.
+This condition requires referral to neurosurgeons.

 Whiplash can be described as a head movement that causes your head to move violently in one direction or the other.

 This is most common after an injury or accident, such as a car accident.
-The unnatural stretching of tissues that hold your neck bones in place causes the pain.
+The unnatural stretching in the tissues that keep your neck’s bones in place is what causes the pain.
 Whiplash is often felt as a stiffening or pain in the neck for a period of 24-48 hours.

 Most whiplash will resolve within a few weeks or days.
 Your neck should remain mobile and you can go about your day.
-Paracetamol can be used to treat pain.
-Physiotherapy and gentle exercises can also be used to help prevent any long-term issues and get you back on track as quickly as possible.
+You can use painkillers like paracetamol.
+You also have the option to try physiotherapy and gentle exercises to prevent chronic problems.
 Soft collars that stop your neck moving can slow down your recovery.
-If you are experiencing persistent pain, it is possible to be referred for specialist care and support.
+If you have persistent pain, you might be referred to specialist support and treatment.

 Your chiropractor will help you get rid of any kinks.

-Sometimes neck pain can be intense and concentrated in one area.
-Other times, it may spread to a larger area.
+The pain in the neck may be acute and localized in one location, or it may spread out over a wider area.
 Sometimes the pain radiates up to the head and can accompany a headache.
-It may also be accompanied by muscle spasms, such as around the shoulder blade, neck, upper back, and upper back.
+Sometimes it may be accompanied with muscle spasms around the neck, upper back or shoulder blades.
 Shock-like pain or tingling can sometimes radiate down into the arm and/or shoulder.

-Neck pain can vary from minor and easily ignored to severe and disruptive to daily activities such as dressing, concentration and sleeping.
+Neck pain can be anything from mild to severe, which is easy to ignore, to severe and interfering in daily activities like dressing, concentration, sleep, or even sleeping.
 Sometimes, neck pain can cause stiffness and restricted motion.

 Neck injuries can cause stiffness, pain in the shoulders or arms, headaches, facial discomfort, dizziness, and stiffness.
 Motor vehicle injuries can cause pain by tears in muscles, or injuries to the joints between the vertebrae.
-Lignule rupture or disc damage are two other possible causes for pain.
+Another cause of pain is ligament rupture or disc damage.
 These injuries can be treated with pain medication, reducing physical activity, and physical therapy.

 All physiotherapists, osteopaths, and chiropractors have been trained to treat neck issues.
-Sometimes all that is needed to heal neck problems is home exercises and treatment from one of these therapists.
+A combination of home exercises and treatment by one these therapists is often enough to treat neck problems.
 They may suggest strengthening and general stretching for the neck.

 A TENS device is a battery-powered machine that may reduce pain.
 The pads are placed on the area that is painful and low-voltage electrical stimulation creates a pleasant tingling sensation.
 This could interfere with the pain signals sent from the brain’s nerves.
-TENS machines can be purchased at most pharmacies.
-However, your physiotherapist may be willing to loan one to you first.
+Although you can purchase TENS machines at pharmacies, your physiotherapist might be able allow you to borrow one for testing.

-Surgery is rarely necessary.
-It is possible to have surgery if the nerve or spinal canal is being compressed.
+Only rarely is surgery necessary.
+Surgery may be needed if the nerves or spinal cord are being compressed.
 Before discussing with you the pros and cons and deciding whether or not to proceed with surgery, the surgeon will request a scan of the nerves and bones.

 Strong drugs are best avoided